test

 For other treatments, you pay a minor sum, for example:

-• € 1,00 for lab test, per lab test or group of lab tests.
+• € 1.00 for a lab test, per lab test or group of lab tests.

 Institutions under the GHS